futureversecom/sylo-ethereum-contracts/docs/overview.md

 Staking is important because it ensures that the owners of nodes have a financial stake in the overall network.
 Staking ensures that node owners’ incentives align with the network as a whole - taking actions that add value to the network adds value to their stake, and taking actions that harm the network reduces the value of their stake.

-Stakers can initiate the withdrawal of their stake at any time, but the stake is “locked in” for a period of time before it is withdrawn, to ensure that speculators cannot take short-term control of the network’s services in order to manipulate them for profit.
+Stakers can initiate the withdrawal of their stake at any time, but the stake is locked in for a period of time before it is withdrawn, to ensure that speculators cannot take short-term control of the network’s services in order to manipulate them for profit.

 Staking against a node does two things:
 - It increases the amount of traffic that the node receives from the network, increasing that node’s income.